The Best Retinol Creams for Crepey Skin and Fine Lines, According to Dermatologists

 How do I use retinol creams?

-She adds, "Retinols should be applied at night using a pea-size amount, spreading it evenly across the face with a moisturizer or hyaluronic acid serum overlying it."
+Mack says, “Retinols should be applied at night using a pea-size amount, spreading it evenly across the face with a moisturizer or hyaluronic acid serum overlying it.”
+Again, some retinol creams are formulated with moisturizing ingredients like hyaluronic acid, which is a bonus.

 She recommends an evening application because retinol is deactivated by sunlight and can increase your risk of photosensitivity or a sunburn.
 Lupo echoes her advice, adding a daily sunscreen with SPF 40+ if you’re applying retinol creams in the daytime.